lmanul/whylinuxisbetter/_posts/all_in_one.md

 <h2>When the system has installed, why would you <i>still</i> need to install stuff?</h2>

-<p>Installing Windows is just the beginning.
-Imagine you just installed
-your brand new copy of Windows 7 and prepare to unleash your computer skills.
+Installing Windows is just the beginning.
+Imagine you just installed your brand new copy of Windows 7 and prepare to unleash your computer skills.
 A friend sends you an email with an attached PDF file : damn, you don't have a program to read it.
 You need to go online, search for a